 Local fishermen supplement their income by offering tours through the saltwater wetlands lined with mangroves and home to 333 species of birds, about half of which are migratory.
 I spent two hours out on the water, where the skipper's familiarity with the habitat enabled me to see numerous species I would never have noticed: snowy egrets; frigates; stork; kingfishers; and peregrine falcon.

 Cristobal Enrique Caceres G. Canton, the Director of Ria Lagartos UNESCO Biosphere Reserve explained to me that many species that call the area home were endangered and, thanks to protective efforts, the populations of a number of species have been stabilized.
 Cristobal explained the factors that impacted the environment and protective measures have been taken.

 “Some of the species are in the endangered category because of loss of habitat,” he said.
 “This is caused by natural causes as well as manmade ones.
-Among those, I’ll mention include urban growth of the villages, deforestation for cattle ranching, and loss of forest habitat that is reducing bird populations.
-Promoting the conservation of natural resources in the reserve, especially in the central zones, depends on programs of inspection and vigilance, environmental education and diversification of production reduces the stresses and risks from manmade environmental degradation.”
+Among those include urban growth of villages, deforestation for cattle ranching, and loss of forest habitat that reduces bird populations.
+Promoting the conservation of natural resources in the reserve, especially in central zones, depends on programs of inspection and vigilance.
+Environmental education and diversification of production reduces the stresses and risks from manmade environmental degradation.”

 The undisputed star attraction is the Caribbean pink flamingo.
 Normally merely tinged with hints of rose, the flamingos here take on a much deeper pink hue because of algae that thrive in the high saline level of the brackish water.
 The flamingos feed on these organisms and the pigment means that coloring really pops!